florianstancioiu/weather-app/README.md

 ### What I learned

+- I learned how to generate the test coverage report using Vitest and [Istanbul](https://istanbul.js.org/)
+- I learned stuff about making websites keyboard and visually accessible (though I don't think I used the best approach when making the app keyboard accessible, it works, but the code is not the best it can be)
+- I learned how to create custom hooks in React (I kinda knew this one already but I'm glad I practiced it in this project)
+- I learned that storybook can test for accessibility issues
+- I learned to use the Geolocation Web API in order to get the current location of the user
+- I learned how to add storybook to Github pages using a custom deploy.yml workflow
+- I learned that you can mock/fake a function in Vitest so that the actual function is not triggered directly (fetch)
+- I learned (but not actually used in this project) how to create github secret keys

+The main challenge I encountered was something to do with the _Index.test.tsx_ file, I tried to make an assertion on the HourlyForecastItem temperatures values and they matched correctly on local but failed to do so in Github Actions and the deploy failed, I still haven't managed to fix it, I removed the assertions, I now believe it has something to do with the fact that I used `useEffect` in HourlyForecast component.
+I won't go much in details because I'm still bitter and humbled by the situation.

 ### Continued development

 ~~I would also add [storybook](https://storybook.js.org/) to this project, I don't know if I will have time until the Frontendmentor Hackathon time runs out, but I think I will add it nonetheless.~~ I added storybook.